BisWojit488/EchoClone1/README.md

 ## Model files

 Pretrained model files are downloaded when the application first needs them.
 They are intentionally excluded from version control because of their size.

-## License

-The project includes upstream MIT-licensed components.
-Their license and copyright notices are retained in `LICENSE`, `synthesizer/LICENSE.txt`, and `vocoder/LICENSE.txt`.